wiliamsouza/doc/source/index.rst

 MDS is composed of the following plugins:

-* samba: The samba plugin allows the MMC to add/remove SAMBA attributes to users and groups and manage samba share.
+* :doc:`samba </mds/plugins/samba>`: The samba plugin allows the MMC to add/remove SAMBA attributes to users and groups and manage samba share.

-* network: The network plugin allows the MMC Python API to manage DNS zones and hosts, DHCP subnet and hosts, into a LDAP.
+* :doc:`network </mds/plugins/network>`: The network plugin allows the MMC
+  Python API to manage DNS zones and hosts, DHCP subnet and hosts, into a LDAP.
   Patched version of ISC BIND with LDAP backend support and ISC DHCP with LDAP configuration file backend support are needed.
 PowerDNS support is also available.

-* mail: The mail plugin allows the MMC to add/remove mail delivery management attributes to users and groups, and mail virtual domains, mail aliases.
+* :doc:`mail </mds/plugins/mail>`: The mail plugin allows the MMC to add/remove mail delivery management attributes to users and groups, and mail virtual domains, mail aliases.
 Zarafa support is also available.

-* sshlpk: The sshlpk plugin allows the MMC to manage lists of SSH public keys on users.
+* :doc:`sshlpk </mds/plugins/sshlpk>`: The sshlpk plugin allows the MMC to manage lists of SSH public keys on users.

 * userquota: The userquota plugin allows the MMC to set filesystem quotas to users.
 The plugin provides LDAP attributes for storing quota information.
   The plugin allows also to store network quotas in the LDAP directory for external tools.

+:doc:`Installation </install/index>`
+  Quick install guide.

 :doc:`Community </mds/community>`
   How keep in touch.

 :doc:`Roadmap </mds/roadmap>`
-  Where we are going to
+  Where we are going to.

 :doc:`FAQ </mds/faq>`
   Frequent asked questions.

 :doc:`Configuration files </mds/config/index>`
-  The reference documentation
+  The reference documentation.

 Pulse 2
 =======